-Following on from my previous articles where I talked about not getting enough sunshine and therefore not enough vitamin D, and how safe sunscreens are (or aren’t), today I’m going to look at natural alternatives to sunscreens.
+Following on from my previous articles where I talked about not getting enough sunshine and therefore not enough vitamin D, and how safe sunscreens are (or aren’t), today I’m going to look at natural and eco friendly alternatives to sunscreens.

 Other Sun Protection Tips